Attorney: Cruz to plead guilty to Parkland school massacre

 Attorneys for Cruz told Circuit Judge Elizabeth Scherer that he will plead guilty Wednesday to 17 counts of first-degree murder in the February 2018 shooting at Marjory Stoneman Douglas High School.
 The pleas will come with no conditions and prosecutors still plan to seek the death penalty.
 That will be decided by a jury, but that trial has not been scheduled.

-Cruz will also plead guilty to 17 counts of attempted first-degree murder and to attacking a jail guard nine months after the shooting.
-He was not present during the hearing.
+Cruz will also plead guilty to 17 counts of attempted first-degree murder.
+He was not initially present during the hearing, but later entered the Broward County courtroom to plead guilty to attacking a jail guard nine months after the shooting.

 The trial has been delayed by the pandemic and arguments between the prosecution and defense over what evidence and testimony could be presented to the jury.
 Some victims’ families had expressed frustration over the delays, but the president of the group they formed expressed relief that the case now seems closer to resolution.